top of page

 Our Collective Impact

-This year also reaffirmed our belief that art is not only expressive—it is a tool for solidarity and service.
+This year reaffirmed our belief that art is not only expressive—it is a tool for solidarity and service.
 Together, we’ve raised funds to support vital community work, including:

 • Contributions for the AOC & Bernie Sanders coalition (with gratitude to Lance Brown)